Curriculum Download HeaderCurriculum Download Header

 In the Year 10 curriculum, the lesson plans use a ZOE case study of a Burmese girl who was forced to work in a begging ring.
 Students follow her story from her kidnapping in Myanmar, her experiences in forced labour in Thailand and her eventual repatriation to her family.
 This is based on an actual case with some details changed to protect her identity.

 In the Year 9 curriculum, students explore themes within global interconnection by looking closely at the impacts of tourism and global trade.
 Students explore Thailand's fishing industry in detail.
-The Year 9 curriculum has two versions available.
-One version covers all forms of slavery, and the other version does not cover the topic of sexual slavery.

 [unex_ce_button id="content_0pjhp0d2w,column_content_lwt8yqots" button_text_color="#ffffff" button_font="semibold" button_font_size="18px" button_width="auto" button_alignment="center" button_text_spacing="2" button_bg_color="#d84e1f" button_padding="10px 25px 10px 25px" button_border_width="0" button_border_color="#d84e1f" button_border_radius="100px" button_text_hover_color="#ffffff" button_text_spacing_hover="2" button_bg_hover_color="#f5aa00" button_border_hover_color="#f5aa00" button_link="#curriculum" button_link_type="url" button_link_target="_self" has_container="" in_column="1"]DOWNLOAD CURRICULUM[/ce_button]